BENNS: A Surrogate Model for Hybrid Online-Offline Evolution of SFC Embedding: BENNS Model

 \subsection{Benchmarking SFCs}

 Approximating the fitness of an SFC embedding for a given topology and traffic flow is challenging because it is a complex graph consisting of several dimensions.
 At the same time, the SFC embedding and its network topology have to be encoded into numerical values so that they can be input to the approximator, which is an NN.
-Thus, benchmarking SFCs in their network topology serves two purposes: \begin{enumerate*} \item \textbf{dimensionality reduction}, by reducing a high-dimensional SFC embedding and its network topology to two dimensions, and \item \textbf{numerical encoding}, by converting them to numerical values that can be input to the approximator, which is an NN. \end{enumerate*}

-A significant advantage of this approach is that different SFC embeddings in different topologies receiving traffic of different patterns, but with similar numerical encodings, will perform similarly.
-This flexibility allows BeNNS to be effective across different SFC embeddings, traffic patterns and network topologies.
-In other words, BeNNS is SFC embedding, network topology and traffic agnostic.
+Thus, benchmarking SFCs in their network topology serves two purposes: \begin{enumerate*} \item \textbf{dimensionality reduction}, by reducing a high-dimensional SFC embedding and its network topology to two dimensions, and \item \textbf{numerical encoding}, by converting them to numerical values that can be input to the approximator, which is an NN. \end{enumerate*} This approach allows BENNS to be effective across different SFC embeddings, traffic patterns and network topologies (Section~\ref{results_hybrid}).
+In other words, BENNS is SFC embedding, network topology and traffic agnostic.

-We first assumed that the performance of an SFC embedding in its network topology is determined by the \begin{enumerate*} \item maximum CPU demanded of hosts \item maximum memory demanded of hosts \item maximum bandwidth demanded of physical links. \end{enumerate*} We developed a mathematical model (Section \ref{math_model}), and CPU and memory usage predictors to compute the maximum CPU, memory and bandwidth demands of SFCs.
-We validated these assumptions empirically (Section \ref{toy_exp}) by studying the impact of each resource demand on traffic latency.
+We first assumed that the performance of an SFC embedding in its network topology is determined by the \begin{enumerate*} \item maximum CPU demanded of hosts \item maximum memory demanded of hosts \item maximum bandwidth demanded of physical links. \end{enumerate*}.
+These assumptions are based on the assumptions used for numerical computation of SFC performance in the literature~\cite{Liu2021a, Gamal2019a, Fu2020, Tahmasebi2018, Liu2024a, Khoshkholghi2020}.
+We developed a mathematical model (Section~\ref{math_model}), and CPU and memory usage predictors to compute the maximum CPU, memory and bandwidth demands of SFCs.
+We validated these assumptions empirically (Section~\ref{toy_exp}) by studying the impact of each resource demand on traffic latency, unlike existing works in the literature that\emph{ did not validate their assumptions.}